Shrutiku/Testing/README.md

 1)	Install Java
 2)	Set Path for java
 3)	Download Eclipse
-4)	Create new project Compare Numbers, create new package compareProject and add all the external libraries from the libraries from library folder in this project.
+4)	Create new project Compare Numbers, create new package compareProject and add all the external libraries including selenium-java-3.5.0 and Apache poi jars.
 Also add TestNG library to the project.
-5)	Create a new TestNG class called Numbers and an xml file Crossin this package.
+5)	Create a new TestNG class called Numbers.java and an xml file CrossBrowser.xml this package.

 Steps to run the code-